SPT-Mod-Dev/SPT-Mod-Dev/README.md

  - Added additional automation to Japanese decision "Hakkō Ichiu"
  - If in the Allies, Mexico and/or Brazil joins all British wars, namely the war against the European Axis
  - Add Pacific Front tutorial tips to Brazil and Mexico
+ - Reduced all Concentrated Industry dockyard output 15%->12.5%
+ - Reduced convoy cost from 70->65 IC

 #### Netherlands
  - Removed faction check for Malaysia in focus 'The Singapore Conference'

 #### Denmark
  - Nerf Danish naval tree
- - Focus 'Administer Norway' compliance fixed (reduced to 60%)
+ - Focus 'Administer Norway' compliance should now be working
- - Focus 'Reclaim Norway' compliance fixed (increased to 80%)

 #### Hungary
  - Focus 'Join the Axis' is now available even if fucked over by German deals